A classification of complex rank 3 vector bundles on complex projective 5-space: Abstract

 \section{Abstract}

+Given integers $a_1,a_2,a_3$, there is a complex rank $3$ topological bundle on $\CP^5$ with $i$-th Chern class equal to $a_i$ if and only if $a_1,a_2,a_3$ satisfy the Schwarzenberger condition.
+Provided that the Schwarzenberger condition is satisfied, we prove that the number of isomorphism classes of rank $3$ bundles $V$ on $\CP^5$ with $c_i(V)=a_i$ is equal to $3$ if $a_1$ and $a_2$ are both divisible by $3$ and equal to $1$ otherwise.

-We show that complex rank $3$ topological vector bundles on $\CP^5$ are determined by their Chern classes, except in the case that $c_1\equiv 0 \pmod 3$ and $c_2\equiv 0 \pmod 3$.
-To address this case, we produce a universal class in the $\tmf$-cohomology of a Thom spectrum related to $BU(3)$, where $\tmf$ denotes topological modular forms localized at $3$.
+This shows that Chern classes are incomplete invariants of topological rank $3$ bundles on $\CP^5$.
+To address this problem, we produce a universal class in the $\tmf$-cohomology of a Thom spectrum related to $BU{ }(3)$, where $\tmf$ denotes topological modular forms localized at $3$.
 From this class and orientation data, we construct a $\Z/3$-valued invariant of the bundles of interest and prove that our invariant separates distinct bundles with the same Chern classes.